niamtokik/void-packages/LOCAL.md

 # Local support template

+This branch was made to port some packages to void-linux xbps package repository.
+This is currently a work in progress.

+__Please don't use it!
+Its not production ready (yet)!!!__

+## Ports lists

 | Name             | F | C | B | P | I | T | version | Notes |
 |------------------|---|---|---|---|---|---|---------|-------|
 | barrel-platform  | X | X | X | E |   |   |   0.6.0 | rebar3 release |